mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 An "infinite axis grid" is like an X/Y plot grid, but with, well, more axes on it.
 Of course, monitors are 2D, so this is implemented in practice by generating a webpage that lets you select which two primary axes to display, and then choose the current value for each of the other axes.

 This design was partially inspired by the "XYZ Plot" script by "xrypgame".
+Sections of code are referenced from the WebUI itself, and its default "X/Y Plot" script.

 Part of the goal of this system is to develop educational charts, to provide a universal answer to the classic question of "what does (X) setting do?
 But what about with (Y)?".